Introduction

 Buyer outreach methodology and coverage Process competitiveness depends on buyer universe completeness and qualification rigor.
 Request a sample buyer universe map and qualification criteria; ask for typical outreach volume and conversion ranges for comparable deals.

 Process structure and timeline control Time-certain processes can reduce deal fatigue and improve negotiating leverage.
-Request a sample project plan with milestones (teaser/CIM, IOI, management meetings, LOI, diligence, close) and typical cycle times.
+Request a sample project plan with milestones and typical cycle times.

-Confidentiality controls Founder-led businesses often face employee/customer risk during a sale process.
+Confidentiality controls Founder-led businesses often face employee and customer risk during a sale process.
 Ask for NDA workflow, data room access controls, and communication protocols for sensitive counterparties.

 Key differences (what drives the decision)